RokasBal/c-code-style/README.md

 - Always use `<` and `>` for C Standard Library include files, eg. `#include <stdlib.h>`
 - Always use `""` for custom libraries, eg. `#include "myLibrary.h"`
 - Always use brackets with `sizeof` operator
-- Use '//' for single-line comments, and '/* comment */' for multi-line commnents
+- Use // for single-line comments, and /* */ for multi-line commnents

  ## Variables